djrut/trinity/Trinity-Article-I.md

 ## I - Prologue

 You have been assigned the task of writing an enhancement to _the project_, which you undertake within a feature branch on your laptop (merging frequently from master of course).
 Reaching a stable point, you do decide to do a final merge, commit and check out how it runs in a local container runtime environment.
 You type "git commit -m ..." and a hook automatically triggers a new immutable Docker container to be built, local unit tests to be run, and upon success the new container is pushed to your [Dockerhub](https://hub.docker.com/) repository and spun up in the Docker host running on your laptop.
 A quick visual smoke test reveals nothing of concern.
 You decide to deploy the new feature branch to a fresh staging environment for further tests to be run.
 A quick "eb deploy" command triggers a new staging environment to be build and the new container image (identical to the one running on your laptop) to be spun up.
-Happy that the new application version is working in an environment close to production, you submit a pull request to have your feature branch merged into master and an automated CIDC workflow (trigged on the commit of merged branch) takes care of the rest.
+Happy that the new application version is working in an environment close to production, you submit a pull request to have your feature branch merged into master and an automated CI/CD workflow (triggered by the commit of merged branch) takes care of the rest.

 ## II - Introduction